+Students MUST:

-- 1. Students MUST pass YEAR 5 internally. - 2.
-Students MUST obtain the entry requirements to the courses they have indicated an interest in.
-These are summarised at the end of the booklet. - 3.
-Students are expected to pass at least 5 (FIVE) GCSEs in order to successfully join Year 6.
-In exceptional circumstances a student who marginally misses this target will be allowed to progress to year 6, provided the school can find suitable option courses for the student.
-In such a case the student will be under strict monitoring with an agreed set of targets to be fulfilled regarding his/her academic attainment.
+Pass YEAR 5 internally.

+Obtain the entry requirements to the courses they have indicated an interest in.
+These are summarised at the end of the booklet.

+Pass at least five (5) GCSEs in order to successfully join Year 6.
+In exceptional circumstances a student who marginally misses this target will be allowed to progress to Year 6, provided the school can find suitable option courses for the student.
+In such a case the student will be under strict monitoring with an agreed set of targets to be fulfilled regarding his/her academic attainement.